$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: The -- Fano line-shape

 By factoring the $\omega$-polynomials we rewrite Eq.~\eqref{hyperbolic} in the following form:

-where $v_g^2 = -1/p_2$, $\alpha = z_2/p_2$.
+where $v_g^2 = -1/p_2$, $\gamma = z_2/p_2$.
 Note that $\omega_{z1}$ and $\omega_{z2}$ are the zeros of the transmission coefficient at normal incidence (at $k_x = 0$), while $\omega_{p1}$ and $\omega_{p2}$ are the poles of the transmission coefficient at normal incidence.

-Figure~2b shows the transmission coefficient approximation obtained from Eq.~\eqref{hyperbolic2}.
-In order to get this approximation we calculated the second pole--zero pair ($\omega_{p2} = \omega_{z2} = 1.6222\times 10^{15} \,\rm{s}^{-1}$) and estimated other parameters ($\alpha, v_g, t$) by means of optimization.
-According to Fig. 2b, Eq.~\eqref{hyperbolic2} approximates the transmission coefficient much better in comparison with Eq.~\eqref{parabolic2}.
+Figure~\ref{fig2}(b) shows the transmission coefficient approximation calculated using Eq.~\eqref{hyperbolic2}.
+In order to obtain this approximation we calculated the second pole--zero pair ($\omega_{p2} = \omega_{z2} = 1.6222\times 10^{15} \,\rm{s}^{-1}$).
+Let us note that the calculated second pole and zero are equal to each other; we discuss this fact later in Section~\ref{section3}B. The remaining parameters ($v_g = 2.1834\times10^{17}\,{\rm nm}/{\rm s}$, $\gamma = 1.0014-0.00518\mathrm{i}$, $t = 0.1571 - 0.9520\mathrm{i}$) were estimated by means of optimization.
+According to Fig.~\ref{fig2}(b), Eq.~\eqref{hyperbolic2} approximates the transmission coefficient much better in comparison with Eq.~\eqref{parabolic2}.
 The reason is that the hyperbolic approximation takes account of two poles at normal incidence.
 Besides, the mode dispersion law is better described with a hyperbola rather than with a parabola.

 The approximations \eqref{parabolic2}--\eqref{hyperbolic2} are obtained for the transmission coefficient.
 However, similar equations can also be used for the reflection coefficient.
-Moreover, according to Eq.~\eqref{Eq4}, the denominators for reflection and transmission approximations coincide, while the numerators are generally different.
+Moreover, according to Eqs.~\eqref{smatrixmode} and~\eqref{Eq4}, the denominators for reflection and transmission approximations coincide, while the numerators are generally different.

+Following the parabolic and hyperbolic approximations we can obtain even higher-order approximations by expanding the function in Eq.~\eqref{Eq5} up to the terms of higher order.
+These approximations can be used to approximate the transmission spectrum in a broader $\omega$-range.

 In this section, we assumed that the transmission (reflection) coefficient is an even function of $k_x$.
-This is true for the symmetric structure shown in Fig.~1a.
+This is true for the symmetric structure shown in Fig.~\ref{fig1}(a).
 The validity of this assumption for the structures of different symmetries is discussed in the following section.